kriti-rai/kriti-rai.github.io/_posts/2018-02-23-so_what_is_web_scraping.markdown

   end
 end
 ```
-As you notice, we used the array#map method to iterate over the array returned by the parser.
+As you notice, we used the array#map method to iterate over the array returned by the parser to grab a value.
 Then, at the end, we simply created a new Scraper instance and assigned attributes to the instance to puts the intended data.
 Below is the output:

 ```
 // ♥ ruby scraper.rb